woossi0/suite/docs/usermanual/source/sysadmin/jvm/setting.rst

 Windows and OS X installers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OpenGeo Suite for Windows and OS X include the Oracle JRE 8 by default, so no action is needed.
+Boundless Suite for Windows and OS X include the Oracle JRE 8 by default, so no action is needed.

 Linux
 ^^^^^